darwino/darwino-documentation/Setting-Up.md

-If you plan to use Eclipse, or already do, please ensure that you first ensure that you follow the [instructions] (Installing Eclipse) for downloading and configuring Eclipse, a**nd the Darwino Studio Eclipse add-on component**.
+If you plan to use Eclipse, or already do, please ensure that you first ensure that you follow the [instructions] (Installing Eclipse) for downloading and configuring Eclipse, **and the Darwino Studio Eclipse add-on component**.
 These instructions assume that you will use the Eclipse for J2EE version (Not Eclipse for Java).